-Includes non-counterparty-related risk, equity investments in funds subject to a look-through approach, a mandate-based approach, a fallback approach and equity positions in the banking book subject to the simple risk-weight method of USD 33,464m, which are excluded from the credit risk tables CR1, CR2, CR3 and CR8 in section 5 of this report, resulting in IFRS Accounting Standards carrying values reflected in the credit risk section of USD 1,074,765m.
+Includes non-counterparty-related risk, equity investments in funds subject to a look-through approach, a mandate-based approach, a fallback approach and equity positions in the banking book subject to the simple risk-weight method of USD 33,464m, which are excluded from the credit risk tables CR1, CR2, CR3 and CRB in section 5 of this report, resulting in IFRS Accounting Standards carrying values reflected in the credit risk section of USD 1,074,765m.
 However, credit risk tables CR4 and CR5 include non-counterparty-related risk, and credit risk table CR10 includes equity positions in the banking book subject to the simple risk-weight method.
 2 Includes settlement risk, which is not included in section 5 of this report.
 3 This column only consists of securitization positions in the banking book subject to the simple risk-weight method.
 2 Includes settlement risk, which is not included in section 5 of this report.
 3 This column only consists of securitization positions in the banking book subject to the simple risk-weight method.
 2 Includes settlement risk, which is not included in section 5 of this report.
 3 This column only consists of securitization positions in the banking book and traded loans.
 6 Consists of default fund contributions and assets pledged as collateral (posted), which are bubject to counterparty credit risk.
 5 Includes trades without rehypothecation rights are treated as non-credit-bearing exposures and are excluded from the "Subject to credit risk framework" column.
-8 Includes securities financing transactions (SFTs), as well as other exposures subject to the counterparty credit risk framework.
+8 Includes securities financing transactions (SFTs), as well as other exposures subject to the counterparty credit risk ramework.
+9 Net of deferred tax liabilities, which are offset against prudential filters (e.g., goodwill and intangibles, as well as cash flow hedges) in the regulatory capital calculation.
+10 Relates to the carrying values of derivative loan commitments and forward starting SFTs that are measured at fair value.
+The replacement values are not representative for our capital calculations.